Who we are

 The purpose of the alliance model is to create value for the alliance partners through long-term collaboration.

-Aker BP works with strategic partners in eight alliances.
-The objective is to plan and carry out the field developments and operation of our assets in a safe and cost-effective manner, and set a new standard for deliveries on the Norwegian shelf.
+Aker BP works with strategic partners in seven alliances.
+The objective is to plan and carry out the field developments and drilling operations in a safe and cost-effective manner, and set a new standard for deliveries on the Norwegian shelf.

 Each alliance is assembled to solve specific tasks, and to make better use of the project potential of the project.
 As a result we spend fewer engineering hours and reduce both costs and construction hours in the projects.